tebogo-m/Gmail-Bulk-Deletion/README.md

 ## What I Learned
 #### Building this script taught me several "real-world" coding skills that I didn't get from tutorials:
-* **API Credentials & Security:** I learned how to set up a project in the Google Cloud Console, enable specific API scopes, and handle sensitive files like credentials.json and token.json using .gitignore.
+* **API Credentials & Security:** I learned how to set up a project in the Google Cloud Console, enable specific API scopes, and handle sensitive files like credentials.json and token.pickle using .gitignore.
 * **The OAuth2 Flow:** I implemented the logic to open a browser for login, generate a token, and refresh that token so the script stays authenticated.
 * **Testing:** I started off with sending myself some test emails and running the script to first delete those then proceeded to edit the script to bulk delete rest of the emails
 * **Batch Processing:** I researched and implemented a method to process messages in chunks to make the script more efficient.